Count on the treatment that's backed by clinically-proven success.

 Improvement in appearance is measured by change in IPR-V3 (independent photography review of visible varicose veins) rating from baseline to Week 8.
 By Week 8, physicians found meaningful improvement in appearance of varicose veins.

-*VVSymQ: a patient-reported outcome instrument developed in accordance with FDA guidance.
-Patients rated daily duration of 5 varicose vein symptoms: heaviness, achiness, swelling, throbbing.
+*VVSymQ: A patient-reported outcome instrument developed in accordance with FDA guidance.
+Patients rated a daily duration of 5 varicose vein symptoms: heaviness, achiness, swelling, and throbbing.

 Real-world outcomes